Oh, Balaclava…can you come into the study for a minute? How are you? Seems like we never talk any more these days!

 Paul Simpson is the Adam Adamant of the music world, a gentleman adventurer awoken from a twenty year slumber to find himself in an unfamiliar world that both disgusts him and spurs him into action.
 The Coldest Winter for a Hundred Years finds him back to resolve unfinished business, sparking his swordstick on the banes of modern life and fearlessly banishing its villains with deftly soaring melodies.

 The original Wild Swans peaked prematurely: “The Revolutionary Spirit” was everyone’s top single of 1982; Bill Drummond and John Peel identifying them as Liverpool’s finest group of the period.
 Apart from sessions for Peel and Janice Long though, little more was heard of the original group and they split soon after.
-Further incarnations appeared in the late eighties, releasing two LPs whose incandescent songs
+Further incarnations appeared in the late eighties, releasing two LPs whose incandescent songs were cruelly compromised by the major label production values of

 Continue reading The Wild Swans – The Coldest Winter for a Hundred Years […]